Suicide

 Men are at greater risk of suicide than women.
 While suicide rates vary across the UK, men have accounted for more deaths by suicide than women in each nation.

-The latest figures from the Office for National Statistics (ONS) state that men represent three-quarters of UK suicides.
-Which has been consistent since the mid-1990s.
+The latest figures from the Office for National Statistics (ONS) state that:

 It’s only partially understood why men are more likely to die by suicide than women.
 Research carried out by Samaritans found that: